bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 Using BigCommerce's [Channels Toolkit](/api-docs/channels/channels-toolkit-reference), developers can create channel apps that integrate with point-of-sale devices, [headless storefronts](/api-docs/storefronts/developers-guide-headless), online marketplaces, marketing platforms, and social networking sites.
-BigCommerce lists all approved channel apps on the [Apps Marketplace](https://www.bigcommerce.com/apps/) and markets channel apps developed by [select partners](https://www.bigcommerce.com/partners/) in [Channel Manager](https://support.bigcommerce.com/s/article/Selling-Everywhere-with-Channel-Manager).
+BigCommerce lists all approved channel apps on the [App Marketplace](https://www.bigcommerce.com/apps/) and markets channel apps developed by [select partners](https://www.bigcommerce.com/partners/) in [Channel Manager](https://support.bigcommerce.com/s/article/Selling-Everywhere-with-Channel-Manager).

 This article is a comprehensive guide on the foundations of integrating [Channels Toolkit](/api-docs/channels/guide/channels-toolkit-reference) into [single-click apps](/api-docs/apps/guide/types).
 For a high-level overview of channels on BigCommerce, see [Channels Overview](/api-docs/channels/channels-overview).